T0wh1dul/Tableau_Portfolio_Project_SQL_Queries/README.md

 ##  Project Overview

-This project aims to analyze the global spread and impact of COVID-19 using SQL for data exploration and Tableau for visualization.
+This project mainly done for analyze the global spread and impact of COVID-19 using SQL for finding data and Tableau for visualization.
 The main goals include:

-- Calculating total cases and deaths worldwide
+- Calculating total cases and deaths worldwide.
-- Identifying countries with the highest death counts
+- Identifying countries with the highest death counts.
-- Determining which countries had the highest infection rates relative to their population
+- Determining which countries had the highest infection rates relative to their population.
-- Analyzing vaccination trends over time
+- and vaccination trends.

 ---

 ##  Data Sources

-The data used in this project comes from the COVID-19 dataset provided by [Our World in Data](https://ourworldindata.org/coronavirus).
+The data used in this project is collected from COVID-19 dataset [Our World in Data](https://ourworldindata.org/coronavirus).

-- **CovidDeaths Table**: Contains daily data on cases, deaths, population, location, continent, and date.
+- **CovidDeaths Table**: This table contains daily data on cases, deaths, population, location, continent, and date.
-- **CovidVaccinations Table**: Contains vaccination counts and dates for each country.
+- **CovidVaccinations Table**: Contains vaccination counts and dates for Countries.

-The data was loaded into SQL Server for processing.
+For data processing I haved use SQL server.

 ---

 ## Tools Used

-- **SQL Server** – for querying and data transformation
+- **SQL Server** – for querying and data transformation.
-- **Tableau** – for creating interactive dashboards and visualizations
+- **Tableau** – for creating dashboards and visualizations.
-- **GitHub** – for version control and sharing the project
+- **GitHub** – for version control.

 ---